thegpvc/gpt-aria/README.md

 # aria-gpt

-## Using chrome accessibility tree to turn the web into a textual interface and access it like a blind user
+## Using chrome accessibility tree to turn the web into a textual interface and access it like a user of a screen-reader

 **Marketing Goal**: to produce a content-marketing blog post like: https://dagster.io/blog/chatgpt-langchain